Great H of Scotland: Morton horns the Argylls

 In 1572, Agnes Keith married Colin Campbell, and in 1573 she became the Countess of Argyll.
 Regent Morton recovered other royal jewels from those who had obtained them as pledges for loans.
 In February 1574, Morton's Privy Council declared that "Anna Keyth Countesse of Ergyle" still retained the "greit jowell in the forme of ane H set with dymontis" with other gems, and she and her husband had not brought the jewels to the council, and were to be "put to the horn".
 This was a Scottish legal sanction which could prevent landowners from collecting rents or selling goods.
-A messenger boy was sent to Dunune Castle to summon the couple to appear before the council in Edinburgh.
+A messenger boy was sent to Dunoon Castle to summon the couple to appear before the council in Edinburgh.
 The Countess appealed against this action, arguing that the Parliament of Scotland had allowed that Regent Moray should have the jewels.
 The French ambassador in London, Bertrand de Salignac de la Mothe-Fénelon, reported this news in April, fearing armed conflict.
 The couple were proclaimed rebels at Edinburgh's Mercat Cross on 24 May.

 Morton offered conditions to the Earl and Countess of Argyll in August 1574, and these were recorded in a note made by an English diplomat Henry Killigrew.
 In response to the correspondence of the Countess with Elizabeth I, Morton would let them retain the Great H and the other jewels.
 They would have to produce the jewels after he returned to Edinburgh from his progress to Aberdeen, to be "valued and esteemed" by "able men", and at the same "show any manner or cause why they should detain them", and make an undertaking to Morton called a "caution" that the jewels would be available to James VI when required.
 Morton stated that his ally Elizabeth would be satisfied and "contented" for the Countess of Argyll to retain the jewels under these conditions.
 If they accepted, he would lift their penalty as technical outlaws, and "relax them from the horn" so they could come to him in person.

 Eventually, the Countess returned the "H" and the other jewels to Morton on 5 March 1575.
 The list of the returned jewels kept by Morton mentions the "H callit the great Hary" with other jewels, three diamonds and three rubies, "ressavit fra the lady Argile".
 The Countess sent a lawyer, Thomas Craig, to plead on behalf of her daughters Elizabeth and Margaret Stewart that she was still owed money, and was further impoverished by the "letters of horning" raised to recover the Great Harry.

 It has been suggested that a portrait of the Countess of Moray depicts her wearing the queen's jewels, with crowns in her hair band, and the jewel worn at her neck includes a large cabochon ruby like that of the Great Harry.
 However, the picture is usually regarded as a marriage portrait made earlier in the 1560s.
 More recently the jewellery depicted has been characterised as showing a "costly austerity" in comparison with other renaissance portraits.